HL7/fhir-shorthand/input/pagecontent/reference.md

     * sibling 0..* FamilyMember "Sibling" "Other children of the human's mother and/or father."

   Logical:        FamilyMember
+  Id:             family-member
   Title:          "Family Member"
-  Description:    "A reference to a human's family member."
+  Description:    "A reference to a family member (not necessarily biologically related)."
-  Id:             human-family-member
   * human 1..1 SU Reference(Human) "Family member" "A reference to the human family member"
   * biological 0..1 boolean "Biologically related?"
       "A family member may not be biologically related due to adoption, blended families, etc."